VeryEvilGeorge/Hand-Tracker-1/README.md

 # Hand-Tracker-1
 First hand tracker prototype.
 Goal is to use a hand gesture as a passcode to ring my doorbell.
-(I live on K road and a lot of unruly folks pass by my door I want to know the person outside.)
+Thumb position doesn't matter, as long as pinky and index fingers are held up.

 If it isn't working, type this into the terminal in the same directory: